 Occupational Therapy Assistant - AAS

 St. Catherine University founded the first two-year occupational therapy assistant (OTA) program in the country more than 50 years ago and has a long history of successfully educating certified occupational therapy assistants (COTAs).
-Our associate of applied science degree program offers a 16-month (4 consecutive semesters) online track with face-to-face labs in Virginia, Texas, California, and Minnesota.
-(These program lengths are the shortest period of time a student may take to complete the OTA portion of the program.)
 The program is designed to help students master occupational therapy skills and develop and refine leadership, interpersonal, and communication skills.

-Students can interact with individuals and groups, including well populations and those with physical, psycho-social or developmental disabilities; work in a variety of settings, including hospitals, nursing homes, schools, rehabilitation facilities, community centers and clients' homes; and practice their profession in collaboration with other healthcare team members.
+Students can interact with individuals and groups, including well populations and those with physical, psycho-social, or developmental disabilities; work in a variety of settings, including hospitals, nursing homes, schools, rehabilitation facilities, community centers, and clients' homes; and practice their profession in collaboration with other healthcare team members.
+Each student completes more than 700 hours of directed fieldwork experience in a variety of healthcare and community settings.
+Students may have fieldwork experiences within traveling distance of their homes, although travel to a site beyond that may be required to expand the opportunities due to unforeseen variables.

 Accreditation

-Time to Completion
+Time to Complete the Program

 Eligibility Requirements to Begin the Professional Sequence of Courses: